 Call centre performance Unit of Measure Percentage of calls per year.
-Definition Over a 12 month period, in relation to interruptions and life threatening emergencies, percentage of calls responded to in 30 seconds or less (after exclusions), that is: Number of fault calls responded to in 30 seconds or less Total Number of fault calls
+Definition Over a 12 month period, in relation to interruptions and life threatening emergencies, percentage of calls responded to in 30 seconds or less (after exclusions), that is: Number of fault calls responded to in 30 seconds or less Total Number of fault calls where: (a) "Fault calls responded to in 30 seconds or less" is: (i) unless paragraph (a)(ii) applies, where the caller's postcode is automatically determined or when a valid postcode is entered by the caller, the number of fault calls where a recorded message commences within 30 seconds from that determination or entry; or (ii) where the call is placed in the queue to be responded to by a human operator, the number of fault calls where the human operator commences to speak with the caller within 30 seconds of that placement. (b) A "fault call" is a telephone call from a caller entering the fault line or life threatening emergency line. (c) A call may be placed in a queue to be responded to by a human operator when the caller: (i) chooses to hold (when invited to do so) at the end of the recorded message; (ii) chooses to hold (when invited to do so) rather than enter a postcode when prompted to do so; or (iii) enters an invalid postcode. (d) For a call to be counted as being responded to under paragraph (a), the caller must receive from the recorded message or the human operator information regarding power interruptions in their area and related restoration information (e) A call where the interactive message service fails to automatically determine the caller's postcode or invite the entry of a postcode, as a result of which the service of providing information regarding power interruptions in their area and related restoration information does not commence, will be counted as a fault call not responded to in 30 seconds or less.
+Exclusions One or more of:

-Call centre performance where: (a) "Fault calls responded to in 30 seconds or less" is: unless paragraph (a)(ii) applies, where the caller's postcode is automatically determined or when a valid postcode is entered by the caller, the number of fault calls where a recorded message commences within 30 seconds from that determination or entry; or (ii) where the call is placed in the queue to be responded to by a human operator, the number of fault calls where the human operator commences to speak with the caller within 30 seconds of that placement. (b) A "fault call" is a telephone call from a caller entering the fault line or life threatening emergency line. (c) A call may be placed in a queue to be responded to by a human operator when the caller: chooses to hold (when invited to do so) at the end of the recorded message; (ii) chooses to hold (when invited to do so) rather than enter a postcode when prompted to do so; or (iii) enters an invalid postcode. (d) For a call to be counted as being responded to under paragraph (a), the caller must receive from the recorded message or the human operator information regarding power interruptions in their area and related restoration information (e) A call where the interactive message service fails to automatically determine the caller's postcode or invite the entry of a postcode, as a result of which the service of providing information regarding power interruptions in their area and related restoration information does not commence, will be counted as a fault call not responded to in 30 seconds or less.
-Exclusions One or more of: Is abandoned by a caller in 4 seconds or less of their postcode being comatically determined or when a valid postcode is entered by the caller.
-Is abandoned by a caller in 30 seconds or less of the call being placed in e queue to be responded to by a human operator. • All telephone calls received on a major event day which is excluded from SAIDI and SAIFI. abi act or circumstance beyond the control of Western Power affecting the lity to receive calls to the extent that Western Power could not contract reasonable terms to provide for the continuity of service.
+Call centre performance • Calls abandoned by a caller in 4 seconds or less of their postcode being automatically determined or when a valid postcode is entered by the caller. • Calls abandoned by a caller in 30 seconds or less of the call being placed in the queue to be responded to by a human operator.
+All telephone calls received on a major event day which is excluded from SAIDI and SAIFI.
+A fact or circumstance beyond the control of Western Power affecting the ability to receive calls to the extent that Western Power could not contract on reasonable terms to provide for the continuity of service.

-4.2.9 The service standard benchmarks expressed in terms of call centre performance for the reference services A1 to A10, A12 to A19, B1 and B3, C1 to C19, C21 to C22 and any applicable ancillary reference service D2 to D6 for each year of this access arrangement period are shown in the following table:
+4.2.9 The service standard benchmarks expressed in terms of call centre performance for the reference services A1 to A10, A12 to A17A19, B1 and B3, C1 to C15C19, C21 to C22 and any applicable ancillary reference service D2 to D7D6 for each year of this access arrangement period are shown in the following table:

-Table 11:Call centre service standard benchmarks for reference services A1 to A10, A12 to A19, B1 and B3, C1 to C19, C21 to C22 and any applicable ancillary reference service D2 to D6
+Table 11: Call centre service standard benchmarks for reference services A1 to A10, A12 to A17A19, B1 and B3, C1 to C15C19, C21 to C22 and any applicable ancillary reference service D2 to D7D6

-For each financial year ending 30 June Call centre performance 86.8%
+For the financial year ending 30 June 2018 For the financial year ending 30 June 2019 and each financial year thereafter ending 30 June Call centre performance 77.5% 86.8%